lgngrvs/logangraves.com/drafts/website-notes.md

-# notes for making a website
+# Notes for a personal website
 Date: 2024-08-03
 Tags:
 Type: page